RxAnte/php-app-bootstrap/documentation/register-bindings.md

 Registering bindings is important because, while the container will autowire everything it can, some things cannot be autowired and you will need to provide some configuration.
 Maybe you need to set up some primitives in the constructor of a class that needs an API key, etc. Or maybe you need to map an interface to a concrete implementation.
 Whatever the need, you can provide a callable as the first argument on the `buildContainer` method when chaining up the boot process.

-At RxAnte, we use a class with a static method on it and set it up like this:

 ```php
 use Config\Dependencies\RegisterBindings;
 use RxAnte\AppBootstrap\Boot;